Lung Cancer Awareness Month – Indoor Air Quality Matters

 Since our air purifiers are designed to remove the smallest of particles and gases they are part of good solution for your lung health.
 As part of Lung Cancer Awareness Month, we are proud to be able to help you.

-If you are concerned about particulate matter such as asbestos, the best solution is a HEPA filter that is rated True HEPA or better.
+If you are concerned about particulate matter such as asbestos, the best solution is a real HEPA filter.
 For a serious issue like this we suggest our mod HEPA air purifiers.
 We make these models in the USA with very high quality filter media.

 For issues like second hand smoke, emissions from traffic or off-gasing from cleaning supplies you will also want activated carbon.
 If you have done a home remodeling and have new wood floors, furniture or carpeting then you may have elevated levels of formaldehyde.
 While activated carbon is effective for most gases, it does not work well on formaldehyde.